United States v. Alvarez

 |Jun 28, 2012||6-3||Kennedy||OT 2011|

-Plain English Issue: Whether a federal law that makes it a crime to lie about receiving military medals or honors violates the First Amendment’s guarantee of the right to free speech.
+Holding: The Stolen Valor Act, which makes it a crime to lie about having received military honors or decorations, violates the First Amendment right to freedom of speech.

 Judgment: Affirmed, 6-3, in an opinion by Justice Kennedy on June 28, 2012.